 Today is the day we celebrate American Thanksgiving.
-There are many reasons this holiday came about, and it’s worth the time to read the history stories.
-Whatever the history stories say, we have decided to continually commemorate this day with food.
+We have decided to continually commemorate this day with food.
 Not just any food; it is a feast.
 A bounty of hot dishes, roast meat, pie, stuffing, all set at a table where we invite family and friends to come, bring what they have, so everyone can enjoy the cornucopia of glad tidings and blessings.

-Around a Thanksgiving table we gather, to tell of the gratitude we have uncovered in our hearts this year, to tell and re-tell stories that have passed into mythology with time.
+Around a Thanksgiving table, we gather, to tell of the gratitude we have uncovered in our hearts this year, to tell and re-tell family stories that have passed into mythology with time.
 We gather as a community, doing the stuff of life together.

 I don’t think it was by chance that Jesus had a last supper.
 The meal of Passover was instituted by God as a perpetual reminder to the people of Israel, a reminder about what made them the people of God: the promise and salvation of God.
 At this last dinner, Jesus takes the bread, gives thanks, and breaks it, calling his disciples to come and eat.
 “This bread is like my body: broken for you.
 This is the substance of your days; I am the bread of life.
 The bread you eat is a pale shadow compared to me.
 Take and eat; do this in remembrance of me.”
 Then he blesses the communal goblet of wine.
 “Drink this,” he says.
 ‘This is the cup that I am partaking of, the cup of a new covenant I am making with you: you will be my people and I will be your God.
 I am the vine, you are the branches.
 Your life, your spirit, your hopes and dreams all come from being rooted in me.
 Drink this cup, and proclaim my death to every generation and people group, in every time and place.
 Do this in remembrance of me.”